beman-project/optional26/README.md

 SPDX-License-Identifier: 2.0 license with LLVM exceptions -->

-This implementation incorporates the C++26 extensions added for `std::optional`.
+This repository implements `std::optional` extensions targeting C++26.
 The `Beman.Optional26` library aims to evaluate the stability, the usability, and the performance of these proposed changes before they are officially adopted by WG21 into the C++ Working Draft.
 Additionally, it allows developers to use these new features before they are implemented in major standard library compilers.

 **Implements**:
 * [Give *std::optional* Range Support (P3168R1)](https://wg21.link/P3168R1)